Man of La Mancha (film): Critical response

 The musical numbers succeed in correlation of the acting.
 When O'Toole is around with his woeful, then glistening, countenance, he lights up the screen and the soundtrack.
 His death had much of the preview audience sobbing, and their tears were honestly won.

 In his absence, however, Man of La Mancha always looks and sounds hollow.

 More positively, Vincent Canby of The New York Times stated that the film was "beautifully acted", and both Peter O'Toole and James Coco received Golden Globe nominations for their performances.

 Hiller later said the reception was "not what I thought was going to happen.
 That threw me into a depression for about eight months, and I didn't work because I thought it was my fault.
-Here I had a play that was famous around the world, a terrific cast, United Artists was very supportive — so I could only blame myself."
-Hiller claims it took him to "figure out that Man of La Mancha was a play that shouldn’t have been adapted for film.
-When you're in a darkened theatre with a surrealist set, and Don Quixote says, "That's not a kitchen scullery maid, that’s a princess,” you make the change in your head.
-But when Sophia Loren is standing there twenty feet tall on a 70mm screen, it’s too real.
-You put too much pressure on the actor to make you believe what’s going on."
+Here I had a play that was famous around the world, a terrific cast, United Artists was very supportive – so I could only blame myself."
+Hiller claims it took him time to "figure out that Man of La Mancha was a play that shouldn't have been adapted for film.
+When you're in a darkened theatre with a surrealist set, and Don Quixote says, 'That's not a kitchen scullery maid; that's a princess', you make the change in your head.
+But when Sophia Loren is standing there twenty feet tall on a 70mm screen, it's too real.
+You put too much pressure on the actor to make you believe what's going on."

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 53% based on reviews from 17 critics, with an average score of 5.4/10.